 - Selection process – for example, an interview or selection matrix where employees are scored against a list of pre-agreed criteria, levels of key skills held by employees as well as other work-related matters such as length of service, disciplinary record, punctuality and absenteeism where relevant.

-The redundancy process, in general, should be carried out over at least a two-week period (when it’s not a collective redundancy).
-Employees who are impacted must be informed that they are ‘at risk’ of being made redundant.
+In circumstances where your redundancy is not collective, there remains an alternative process which should be carried out over at least a two-week period (Employees who are impacted must be informed that they are ‘at risk’ of being made redundant.

 Employees must be informed of:-